designbyjr/ibet/README.md

 >  php -S localhost:8000

 # Running the Tests
-To start the tests, you must have done all the installation steps and be in the kfflnk directory.
+To start the tests, you must have done all the installation steps and be in the ibet directory.
  Now run this command below in the command line.

 >  phpunit